mgstockwell/facemask_detection/README.md

 - Mask_Detection_Example Output_Prediction.PNG
 - README.md - this file
 - requirements.txt - list of packages and versions project uses
-- <DIR>scripts
-  - DeploySagemakerModel.ipynb - loads existing model to sagemaker from S3 and creates endpoint for inference.
-  - MaskDetectionModel.ipynb - Main script to build/train/test/export the model
-  - ProcessKaggleDataset.ipynb - helper to download dataset, unzip locally and load to S3
-  - resample.py - helper script to randomly sample images for quick tests

 # Usage
 1. Obtain AWS credentials (API key, secret key) and place in ~/.aws directory locally per ProcessKaggleDataset.ipynb instructions.
 These will be uploaded to Colab if running on that stack.